Signposts

 would leave early for the mountains and rest in the shade and relative

-and the great trees would be swaying back and forth and the leaves bent in
+an hour or more, and the great trees swayed back and forth and the leaves

-the wind until just their bottoms showed.
-The sudden deluge amid the wind
+moved with the wind until only the bottoms showed.
+The sudden deluge amid

-was so cold on a hot sweaty body that it could take your breath away.
-I
+the wind felt so cold on a hot sweaty body that the shock could take your

-often stood in the lee of a tree with the lightning crackling and popping on
+breath away.
+I often stood in the lee of a tree with the lightning crackling

-the ridge with the almost simultaneous blast of thunder following the
+and popping on the ridge with an almost simultaneous blast of thunder

-strike, my heart pounding as the spectacle of nature’s power occurred around
+following the strike, my heart pounding as the spectacle of nature’s power

-me.
-Then, just as quickly, it would all be over, the storm would diminish
+raged around me.
+Then, just as quickly, the storm would be over, the tempest

-and fade, the sound of thunder growing distant and marking the retreating
+would diminish and fade as the sound of thunder grew distant and marked the

-track of the storm.
-Then the air would become as steamy as a jungle, and I
+track of the retreating storm.
+Then the air would become as steamy as a

 The summer was also the time for swimming in Lake Winfield Scott after a hot

 hike.
-Occasionally, a group of us would camp here and enjoy a weekend of
+Occasionally, a group of us would camp at the lake and enjoy a weekend

-Beginning in February, I would spend weekends on the AT around Blood meeting
+Every year beginning in February, I would spend weekends on the AT around

-way towards Maine.
-They came from everywhere, young and old, male and
+way north on the AT towards Maine.
+They came from everywhere, young and old,

-female.
-After relating my background, many would ask questions about the AT
+male and female.
+After relating some of my stories, many would ask questions

 On Christmas Day, I would hike up Blood Mountain with my thermos full of